Click the image to access our latest brochure and learn more about the program.

 Honors Program seminars encourage active participation of students in their learning process.
 Seminars fulfill core requirements (introductory and advanced) and requirements for specific academic majors and minors.
 Typically, Honors seminars are interdisciplinary in nature, often team-taught.
 Individual departments collaborate with the Honors Program to offer Honors courses and contribute faculty to the University Honors Program.

-You can particpate by taking one course every third semester, earn a minor, or do our Thesis Track or Oral Examination Track to get the most out of the Program.
+You can participate by taking Honors courses, earning a minor, or completing our Honors Degree to get the most out of the Program.

 All Honors students must select a major in a discipline, which their work in Honors will complement.
-At the same time, Honors offers students the alternative of defining their own area of specialization outside a formal second major.
-In the Liberal Arts College, students do not select a major in a discipline until second semester of sophomore year.
-Thus incoming students are not cutting off any other opportunities by joining the Honors Program.
+At the same time, Honors offers College of Liberal Asts and Sciences students the alternative of defining their own area of specialization outside a formal second major.
+Incoming students are not cutting off any other opportunities by joining the Honors Program.

 Yes.
 The Program staff and a network of Faculty Mentors assist students in selecting courses and majors, pursuing internships and undergraduate research projects, applying to graduate and professional schools, and taking advantage of other special opportunities that arise on and off campus.
-Instructors of Honors courses provide valuable feedback in their written evaluations of students at the end of each semester; these evaluations can form the basis of recommendations for post-graduate study.
 Honors Program Alums share their wisdom and experiences with current students through special colloquia and one-on-one conversations.
 And always, students in the Program find in each other a wealth of useful information, providing the essential foundations for effective peer mentoring.

 Up to 20 Honors students each year are awarded the Connelly-Delouvrier International Scholarship, which provides tuition funding for an academic semester abroad.

 Faculty and students frequently get together outside of class individually, as a class, and in larger Program-sponsored events.
-Every year, the Program sponsors trips to cultural events in New York, Washington, and Philadelphia.
-Students present their own research in the informal atmosphere of "Pizza Friday" Colloquia and share their musical and artistic talents in recitals and exhibitions.
+Several honors courses include cultural excursions to downtown Philadelphia and beyond.
+Each year, the Program sponsors trips to cultural events.
 All students are invited to contribute to Polis, a literary magazine and journal of opinion.
 Honors students frequently have the opportunity to meet informally with distinguished lecturers who visit campus.
-Through the Honors Ambassadors, they also invite speakers and plan social and cultural events for the Program.
-In addition, students participate with faculty in setting policy and selecting new courses for the Program.
-Indeed, every year is different, depending on the special interests and initiatives of the students themselves.
+The Honors Interhall Council plans social and cultural events for the Program including Harry Potter Day, Honors Formal, and various field trips.
+In addition, our Student Advisory Boards allows students the oppertunity to participate with faculty in setting policy and selecting new courses for the Program.
+Each year is different, and the activities vary depending on the special interests and initiatives of the students themselves.

 Honors students participate actively in all aspects of the Villanova community; Honors is only one aspect of their campus life.
-Students in the Program are housed in close proximity to one another to facilitate group work, but there are no exclusively-Honors residence halls.
+Approximately 80% of Honors freshmen choose to live in Honors housing, but some choose living and learning cohorts outside of the Honors Program.
 Honors students always take some of their classes in regular sections.
 And while strong friendships inevitably develop in Honors seminars, students’ campus and social lives are not restricted to students they meet in Honors.
-Indeed, Honors students traditionally have been involved in all kinds of campus organizations, often as leaders.
+Indeed, Honors students traditionally have been involved in all kinds of campus organizations, often as leaders of campus-wide initiatives.

 Honors students find their principal competition comes from themselves.
 Students in the Program are supportive of each other and work as academic teammates, not adversaries.